hazelcast/hazelcast/hazelcast-documentation/src/MR-Introduction.md

 #### Job

-As mentioned in the last section, a Job is created using the retrieved `JobTracker` instance.
+As mentioned in the [JobTracker section](#jobtracker), a Job is created using the retrieved `JobTracker` instance.
 A Job defines exactly one configuration of a MapReduce task.
 Mapper, combiner and reducers will be defined per job but since the Job instance is only a configuration, it is possible to be submitted multiple times, no matter if executions happening in parallel or one after the other.

 A submitted job is always identified using a unique combination of the `JobTracker`'s name and a jobId generated on submit-time.
 The way for retrieving the jobId will be shown in one of the later sections.